fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 TypeScript natively supports multiple types including *number*, *string* and *Array*.
 See the comprehensive list [here](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html).
 More complex custom types can also be created.

-The first two parameters of our function are the number and the string [primitives](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean), respectively:
+The first two parameters of our function are of type number and the last one is of type string, both types are [primitives](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean):

 ```js
 const multiplicator = (a: number, b: number, printText: string) => {